Contact a Lawyer

 Finalized divorce settlements and court orders are not always the final say in child custody and support matters.
 In certain cases, it becomes necessary to update or modify an existing order when the circumstances of the parents or child change.

-At Burns Law Group, PC, we guide our clients through the modifications process.
+At Burns Smith Law, PC, we guide our clients through the modifications process.
 To learn how our lawyers can help you obtain — or fight against — a modification, contact us for a consultation to discuss your options.

 Helping Your Children Get The Financial Support They Need